 The support we get from our community is awesome!

 (Email us for more information)

-The children who can benefit from this healing backpack cannot afford them.
+The children who will benefit from this healing backpack often cannot afford them.
 We are fortunate to have Community Foundation of San Joaquin as our Fiscal Sponsor.
-So, we now can apply for public and private grants to bring these healing backpacks to high ACEs score children.
+So, we now can apply for public and private grants to bring these healing backpacks to high ACEs children.
 Your corporate donation is now tax deductible as well.
 Please help ameliorate the lives of children suffering from childhood traumas.